Available in Nexus Repository Manager OSS and Nexus Repository Manager

 Every capability can be inspected and configured by selecting it in the list and using the tabs underneath the list.

 The Summary tab displays the Type of the capability as well as optionally the Description, the Category and the Repository.
 The Notes field can be used to provide a descriptive text about the capability or any other notes related to it and can be persisted by pressing the Save button.
+The Discard link can be used to reset any changes in the tab.

 The About tab displays a descriptive text about the purpose of the capability.